NU-Digital-Cultures/Trout/README.md

 # 5. Project Design Process and Reflections
 <br>
-Initial ideas we had for our project were rather distant to the final prototype.
+Initial ideas that we had for our project were rather distant to the final prototype.
 Our first ideas centred around a complaints management system
+- talk about how we felt digital storytelling needed to become more abstract, including audio and visual artworks/ zines
+- why the Tenant Handbook is so visual and cartoon-like- because normally heavy information dumps.
+Also what this digital framework allows us to do given it is digital

 # 6. Challenges we Faced and how we attempted to Overcome them
 - ethical challenges